KarapetEV/Parser2/README.md

 # Parser2
-Parser with checking of missed files
+Parser checks the projects and stages where the files are missed Parser exports the results to Excel